Foundations of Transaction Fee Mechanism Design: Introduction

 While our aforementioned impossibility result paints a pessimistic outlook, we observe that the previously formulated incentive compatibility notions appear too draconian and somewhat flawed.
 So far, almost all prior works~\cite{zoharfeemech,yaofeemech,functional-fee-market,roughgardeneip1559,roughgardeneip1559-ec} model the TFM in a standalone setting, where the players are myopic and care only about their gain or loss in the current auction instance.
 In this setting, if a strategic player (which is either a user, a miner, or a miner-user coalition) injects a fake transaction whose true value is $0$, or if it overbids (i.e., bids more than the transaction's true value), we assume that the offending transaction is free of charge as long as it is not confirmed in the present block --- since an unconfirmed transaction need not pay any fees.

-In practice, however, the TFM is executed in a repeated setting as blocks get confirmed.
-Any transaction that has been posted to the network cannot be retracted even if it is not confirmed in the present block.
+In practice, however, the TFM is executed repeatedly as blocks get confirmed.
+In a Bitcoin-like cryptocurrency, any transaction that has been posted to the network cannot be retracted even if unconfirmed in the present block\footnote{In some smart-contract capable blockchains such as Ethereum, it might be possible for a transaction to declare a desired block number such that it is no longer considered valid for later blocks.
+For our feasibility result, we shall focus on cryptocurrencies such as Bitcoin, as well as any cryptocurrency system where retracting a posted transaction is not possible.
+Note that posting a transaction that conflicts with the offending transaction later does not fundamentally remove the cost, since an honest miner may include the one with the higher fee. }.
 In particular, a fake or overbid transaction could be confirmed in a future block, and thus the strategic player would end up paying fees to the future block, potentially mined by a different miner.
 For example, consider the Vickrey auction example again, where we include the $B$ highest bids in the block, among which the top $B-1$ are confirmed and pay the $B$-th price.
 Suppose that all payment goes to the miner.
 In this case, the miner may want to inject a fake transaction whose bid is in between the $(B-1)$-th and the $B$-th price, to increase its revenue.
 In prior works as well as our aforementioned impossibility result, we assume that injecting this fake transaction is free because it is unconfirmed.
 However, in practice, the injected transaction may be confirmed and paying fees in a future block.

-A natural question is whether we can capture this cost of cheating in our model, and thus circumvent the aforementioned impossibility.
+A natural question is whether we can capture this cost of cheating in our model, and thus circumvent the impossibility.
 In our new approach, we still model the TFM as a single-shot auction, but we want to more accurately charge the cost of cheating in the utility model.
-Unfortunately, we are faced with a notable challenge: accurately predicting the cost of cheating is difficult, since what the offending transaction actually pays in the future depends on the environment, e.g., what other users are bidding, as well as the mechanism itself.
+Unfortunately, we face a notable challenge: accurately predicting the cost of cheating is difficult, since what the offending transaction actually pays in the future depends on the environment, e.g., what other users are bidding, as well as the mechanism itself.